The Law of Uniform Connectedness

 2. Airbnb's Search Results

-Airbnb's search results page demonstrates the law of uniform connectedness by grouping similar listings together.
-As it uses consistent visual cues, such as color, typography and layout, Airbnb creates a clear visual hierarchy.
-It allows users to browse and compare listings effectively.
-Users can easily identify the price, location and other key details of each listing.
-This can make their decision-making process more efficient.
+Airbnb's search results page demonstrates the law of uniform connectedness—in its grouping of similar listings together.
+As it uses consistent visual cues—such as color, typography and layout—Airbnb creates a clear visual hierarchy.
+It lets users browse and compare listings effectively.
+Users can easily spot the price, location, as well as other key details of each listing.
+This is a factor that can make their decision-making process a good deal more efficient.

 Screenshot from Airbnb web page.